 GFS: A global model with ~13 km resolution, providing a broad overview of weather patterns over large areas and longer forecast periods.

-HRRR: Focuses on the United States with very high-resolution forecasts (~3 km) over short periods (up to 48 hours).
+HRRR: Covers the continental US and Alaska with very high-resolution forecasts (~3 km).
+Updated hourly out to 18 hours, with extended runs out to 48 hours four times a day.
 Particularly useful for detailed, near-term weather predictions.

-The Canadian GEM model offers both global and regional forecasts, with its regional version providing high-resolution details similar to HRRR but for Canada and potentially surrounding areas.
+The Canadian GEM model offers both global (~15 km) and regional forecasts (~2.5 km HRDPS), with the regional version providing HRRR-comparable detail for Canada and surrounding areas.
+GEM updates twice a day vs. four times for GFS, so the two often disagree on near-term timing.

 All three models incorporate a wide range of data, including satellite and radar observations, and employ sophisticated data assimilation techniques.
 HRRR, in particular, is updated hourly, reflecting the latest atmospheric conditions.